Ciantic/ciantic.github.com/multisited/README.rst

 In order to implement Django instance that could serve multiple sites per instance with different users and permissions per site.
 I propose either of the two approaches to fix Django.

+Additionally different sites should have possibility of having different media root and url, since these represent the site media.
+Here we assume that installed apps are same for each site, so the static url and root can be left as global.

 1. Using methods ``get_request_*(request)``
 ===========================================